316 Surgical Steel Captive Bead Ring with CZ Stone

 - Type: captive bead ring

-Shown: 13mm captive bead ring.
+Shown: 13mm captive ring with 6mm ball.

 |